-This native Vetiver species are wide spread in the highlands of Thailand, Laos, and Vietnam and most likely in Cambodia and Myanmar as well.
+This native vetiver species are wide spread in the highlands of Thailand, Laos, and Vietnam and most likely in

+Cambodia and Myanmar as well.
 It is being widely used in Thailand for thatching purpose.
-This species is not sterile, the main differences between C. nemoralis and C. zizanioides, are that the latter is much taller and has thicker and stiff stems, C. zizanioides has a much thicker and deeper root system and its leaves are broader and has a light green area along the mid ribs, as shown on the photos below (Photos 5-7).
+This species is not sterile, the main differences between C. nemoralis and C. zizanioides, are that the latter is much taller and has thicker and stiff stems, C. zizanioides has a much thicker and deeper root system and its leaves are broader and has a light green area along the mid ribs, as shown on the photos below - photos 5-8.

-Photo 5: Vetiver leaves, left: C. zizanioides, right: C. nemoralis
+Photo 5: Vetiver leaves: C. zizanioides (left) and C. nemoralis (right).

-Photo 6: Vetiver shoots, left: C. nemoralis, right: C. zizanioides
+Photo 6: Vetiver shoots: C. nemoralis (left) and C. zizanioides (right).

-Photo 7: Difference between C. zizanioides and C. nemoralis roots
+Photo 7: Difference between C. zizanioides (upper) and C. nemoralis roots (lower).

-Although C. nemoralis is not as effective as C. zizanioides, farmers have also recognized the usefulness of C. nemoralis in soil conservation; they have used it in the Central Highland as well as in some coastal provinces of Central Vietnam such as Quang Ngai to stabilize dikes in rice fields, Photo 9.
+Although C. nemoralis is not as effective as C. zizanioides, farmers have also recognized the usefulness of C. nemoralis in soil conservation; they have used it in the Central Highlands as well as in some coastal provinces of Central Vietnam such as Quang Ngai to stabilize dikes in rice fields - photo 9.

-Photo 8: Vetiver roots in soil (left and middle) and in water (right)
+Photo 8: Vetiver roots in soil (left and middle) and when grown on floats in water (right).

-Photo 9: C. nemoralis in Quang Ngai (left) and on Central Highlands (right)
+Photo 9: C. nemoralis on a rice field bund in Quang Ngai (left) and in the wild - Central Highlands (right).